project-meucci/thimm.github.io/docs/Farmerama/Shorts-maria-partalidou-on-urban-farms-in-greece.md

 ---
-title: Shorts: Maria Partalidou on urban farms in Greece
+title: Shorts Maria Partalidou On Urban Farms In Greece
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2017-11-26)